 Many of our programs include an option to complete a graduate certificate from Conestoga College (offered here on the Laurier Brantford campus) during your four years at Brantford — a certificate that counts towards your Laurier bachelor's degree.
-For example, you can gain a Human Resource Management certificate while also working towards a BA (Honours) in either Human Rights and Human Diversity or our Work and Employment program.
+For example, you can gain a Human Resource Management certificate while also working towards a BA (Honours) in either Human Rights and Human Diversity or our Labour Studies and Career Development program.
 Our Digital Media and Journalism has applied courses offered by Conestoga College integrated throughout all four years.
 You could also gain a certificate in Sustainable Business Management and a BA (Honours) in Social and Environment Justice.

 Courses that include time working with people and organizations in the community can bring classroom knowledge to life.
 We offer a number of courses that get you out there learning from practitioners in the field, from archival work with the Brant Historical Society, to grant-writing for a church community, to in-depth reporting and a multimedia presentation on an local issue for a capstone seminar.
 Community Service-Learning courses offer you a chance to work with community organizations for credit.